 The Honors Program in anthropology provides students with the opportunity to conduct significant independent research on a topic of their choice.
 Typically, a student will propose a research focus in consultation with a member of the faculty who agrees to serve as the project advisor.

 Late in the student's junior year or early in the senior year, she or he submits a brief description of the honors project to the department.
-This synopsis outlines the central question being addressed, what methods will be used in conducting the study, and how the thesis will be organized.
-All anthropology faculty not on leave at the time of the proposal's submission review the document and decide whether it will be approved or declined based on the proposal's intellectual merit and feasibility as well as the student's past classroom performance, demonstrated motivation in pursuit of excellence, and organizational skills.
+This synopsis outlines the central question being addressed, what methods will be used in conducting the study and how the thesis will be organized.
+All anthropology faculty not on leave at the time of the proposal's submission review the document and decide whether it will be approved or declined based on the proposal's intellectual merit and feasibility.
+The Department also considers the student's past classroom performance, demonstrated motivation in pursuit of excellence and organizational skills.

 After the project is approved, the student builds an honors committee consisting of the advisor and one other faculty member who need not be an anthropologist.
-The student's senior year is spent conducting the research and writing the honor's thesis, although both processes may well have begun in previous years.
+The student's senior year is spent conducting the research and writing their honors thesis, although both processes may well have begun in previous years.

 Requirements: GPA 3.33 overall; 3.5 in the major.
 A student may petition to have these prerequisites waived.